outstand/api-docs/endpoints/groups.md

 `profile_id` is not specified, the automated messages will be sent with the user's default profile that owns the group.

-If the user that owns the group does not have access to the Saved Message or Campaign Template referenced, you will not be able to add it to the group; resulting in a 422 response.
+If the user that owns the group does not have access to the Saved Message, Campaign Template, or Profile referenced, you will not be able to add it to the group; resulting in a 422 response.
 If the user loses access to the Saved Message and/or Campaign Template that is bound to a group, the automation for that group will result in a no-op.

 ## Get Groups